My friend Henry’s dog Hogan died.

 Henry laughs warmly when you say something funny, and also cracks a low-key joke now and then.
 He listens carefully (he has three older sisters!), nods as he follows along, and responds in a deliberate, thoughtful way to everything you tell him, using the fewest possible words.
 His manner, even when he talks about Hogan, is stoic and unsentimental.

 So when I was at his home the night of the IYKYK Italian dinner and he went upstairs to grab something, I was surprised that Tracy (the acupuncturist) began to bubble over effusively about Henry.
 “Henry is one of the kindest men I’ve ever met,” she said.
-“I used to drive an hour each way when I worked for an alternative vet practice and I’m a single mom, so that was tough.
-Henry suggested I start my own business as a visiting acupuncturist, and then helped me with the company formation, fill out the filings and paperwork and showed me how to do my books.
-He explained what were deductible business expenses and how to file my taxes.
+“I used to drive an hour each way to a vet practice and I’m a single mom, so that was tough.
+Henry suggested I start my own business as a visiting acupuncturist, and then helped me with the company formation and filings and showed me how to do my books.
 I now have a better lifestyle, get to see my son’s games and make more money.
-Even after all that, he insists on paying in full for every appointment.
+Even after all that, he insists on paying in full.
 Do you have a dog with any aches, by the way?”

 We all know men who are deeply emotional but don’t gush (the way I do) about the people they love, their kids, their friends, their partners.
 Not even their dogs.
-My brother - who is as stoic a guy as you’ll ever meet (I think I may have mentioned that he was a Green Beret?) came home one day a few years ago to find that his black lab Ranger had died.
-My mother happened to be dropping off his daughter just then, and told me that he burst into tears, got down on the floor, laid next to Ranger and sobbed uncontrollably for a half hour.
-He didn’t get off the floor for another hour.
+For instance, my brother - who is as stoic a guy as you’ll ever meet (I think I may have mentioned that he was a Green Beret?) came home one day a few years ago to find that his black lab Ranger had died.
+My mother happened to be dropping off his daughter just then, and told me that he burst into tears, got down on the floor, laid next to Ranger and sobbed uncontrollably for an hour.
 I’d already heard this startling description from my mother by the time I talked with my brother, and all he said, in a muttering-under-your-breath-voice was “Yeah, he was 15.
 It was expected.”
 And I’m close to my brother.

 In other words, you can’t be fooled by a man’s cool temperament where his dog is concerned.